SELECTING my tree

 Which trees are fast growing ?

-What is a self-fertilizing fruit tree?
+What is a self-pollinating fruit tree?

 Fruit trees are classified into two broad categories: self-fertile and self-sterile.

-More informations in the advices section
+More information in the Advice section

-It should be noted that, even for a self-fertile species, it is better to plant another variety nearby for better production.
+It should be noted that, even for a self-fertile species, it is better to plant another variety nearby for better fruit production.

 When will fruit trees produce fruit?

-More informations in the advices section
+More information in the Advice section

 What tree should I plant in an urban setting with limited sunlight?